ezsystems/commerce-documentation/docs/cookbook/language_switcher.md

                 - ger-DE
 ```

-### Template
+## Template

-The language switcher is integrated in the **pagelayout.html.twig**, so it can be displayed on every page.
+The language switcher is integrated in `pagelayout.html.twig`, so it can be displayed on every page.

 !!! note

     The parameters for the language switcher controller are set here.
-Do not change them to ensure the full functionality\!
+Do not change them to ensure the full functionality.

-**Parameters for the controller - do not change!**

 ``` html+twig
 {#parameters for the language switcher#}